 Conversations with a young blonde twenty-something sassy funeral director.

 Not too long ago, I discovered Miss Heels and Hearses on Instagram.
 Her IG account and blog are unusual, interesting and chic – an irresistible combination.
-Over recent weeks, Alison and I have been emailing, slowly getting to know each other.
+Over recent weeks, Emma Jane and I have been emailing, slowly getting to know each other.
 A bit like a series of dates or coffee mornings, and we’ve discovered we have quite a bit in common.

 Okay, I’m a reclusive writer in Perth who collects books like there may be a worldwide shortage any day now, and I’m happiest tapping away at the keyboard.
-Alison, on the other hand, collects Louboutins, is a funeral director and mortician, lives on the other side of the country and is planning a trip to the City of Love later this year.
+Emma Jane, on the other hand, collects Louboutins, is a funeral director and mortician, lives on the other side of the country and is planning a trip to the City of Love later this year.
 Okay so on the face of it, I’m significantly older and boring (I really like my Birkenstocks and UGG boots), but we both love words and where it counts, similarities abound.
-Alison launches herself at life.
+Emma Jane launches herself at life.
 We both believe life is short, time is ticking and we’d better not waste a single day.
 So let’s find out more about the skinny blonde who loves life and the dead…

 What made you choose to be a funeral director and mortician?